mt-climate-office/streamflow-ml/hhp_docs.md

 ### **2. Get Raw Predictions**
 **Endpoint:** `/predictions/raw`
-**Description:** Retrieves raw streamflow predictions without aggregation.
+**Description:** Get streamflow predictions for a given location and date range.
+This endpoint returns the raw predictions from the 10 k-fold models without any aggregation.

 #### Query Parameters
 (Same as `/predictions`, excluding `aggregations`.)